 Proof.
 Suppose that the augmented matrix of the system of equations is row-equivalent to B, a matrix in reduced row-echelon form with r nonzero rows.
-Because B has m rows in total, the number that are nonzero rows is less.
+Because B has m rows in total, the number of nonzero rows is less than or equal to m.
 In other words, $r \leq m$.
 Follow this with the hypothesis that n > m and we find that the system has a solution set described by at least one free variable because

-$$n-r \ge n-m > 0.$$
+$$n - r \ge n - m > 0.$$